DESIGN PRINCIPLES FOR LOG BUILDINGS

 4.5 Fire resistance of log structures

 Section E1 of the National Building Code of Finland (Structural Fire Safety.
 Regulations.
 2002) contains the fire safety regulations for buildings.
 Construction materials are divided into classes according to their impact on fire ignition, spreading and smoke generation.
 Log is classified into class D-s2, d0.
-Notation D means that the material’s contribution on fire is in acceptable limits, s2 means that smoke generation is minimal, and d0 means that burning droplets or separate parts do not occur.
-Requirements appointed at building components are described with following notations:
+Notation D means that the material’s contribution to fire is within acceptable limits, s2 means that smoke generation is minimal, and d0 means that burning droplets or separate parts do not occur.
+Requirements appointed at building components are described with the following notations:

 R load-bearing capacity